aman-barnwal/Clabexperiments/README.md

-# 🧠 C Programming Lab Experiments
+# 💻 C Programming Lab Experiments

-Welcome to my **C Programming Lab Repository** — a collection of well-documented experiments completed as part of my academic journey.
+Welcome to my **C Programming Lab Repository** — a collection of all lab experiments completed as part of my coursework.
-Each experiment includes both the **C source code** and its **output screenshot**, showing real execution results.
+Each experiment folder includes the **C source code** and its **output screenshot**, showing real working results.

 ---

-## 📁 Experiment 1
+## 📘 Experiment 1 — *Introduction to C Programming*
-**Basic C Programs — Input, Output, and Address Concepts**
+**Basic I/O, address, and simple arithmetic programs**

 | Program | Screenshot |
 |----------|-------------|